(Modeling) Grade Resistance Solve each problem. See Example 3. ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (Modeling) Grade Resistance Solve each problem.
 See Example 3.
-A car traveling on a -3° downhill grade has a grade resistance of -145 lb.
-Determine the weight of the car to the nearest hundred pounds.
+Find the grade resistance, to the nearest ten pounds, for a 2400-lb car traveling on a -2.4° downhill grade.

 Verified Solution